Trinity Railway Express: Former fleet

 Until 2011, the TRE fleet included diesel multiple units, in the form of 13 Budd Rail Diesel Cars (RDCs) built in the 1950s for Canadian Pacific (9), Canadian National (3) and Boston & Maine (1).
 They were purchased used from Via Rail Canada in 1993.
 All were remanufactured by GEC-Alsthom in Montreal.
 They entered service in March and April 1997after trains leased from Amtrak and the Connecticut Department of Transportation temporarily provided initial TRE service when the RDCs were not ready in time for the inauguration of TRE service in December 1996and thereafter provided all service for the line's first two to three years.
 They remained in service for about 14 years, the last cars being taken off of TRE service in March 2011.
 In 2010–2011, 11 of the 13 cars were leased to Denton County Transportation Authority for operation on the A-train.
 They were returned in 2012 and placed in storage at the TRE shops in Irving, Texas.
 In spring 2017, 12 RDCs were sold via auction to AllEarth Rail, a Vermont-based private company that intends to use them to operate commuter rail service connecting the Vermont cities of Montpelier and Burlington.
 AllEarth subsequently resold two of the TRE cars to TriMet, of Portland, Oregon, before they had left Texas, and those two Dallas RDCs (Nos.
 2007 and 2011) were moved in August 2017 from Texas to Oregon, where TriMet planned to use them on its WES Commuter Rail service.
 The other 10 RDCs were moved to Vermont the same month.
 Meanwhile, the last RDC was donated to the Museum of the American Railroad in 2023.

+In preparation for the 2026 FIFA World Cup, Trinity Railway Express has leased locomotives and cars from Minneapolis' former Northstar Line, including two MotivePower MPXpress locomotives and eight Bombardier BiLevel Coaches.